 I moved to Japan to teach English after graduating college and discovered Kimekomi (cut and tuck technique).
 It has become my preferred method of ornament making.

-Ornament Designs started back in early 2009 when I made a time laps video of myself making a sequined ornament and posted it to YouTube.
-That was the beginning of what has now become a YouTube channel with over 8000 subscribers, this website and more.
+Ornament Designs started back in early 2009 when I made a time lapse video of myself making a sequined ornament and posted it on YouTube.
+That was the beginning of what has now become a YouTube channel with over 10,000 subscribers, this website and a successful Etsy shop.

 All of the ornaments on this site are of my own design unless otherwise stated.
 I take great pride in the creation of each ornament with special attention to detail.
-If you are interested in purchasing an ornament please visit my shop (coming soon).
-I sell completed ornaments as well as tutorials, kits and supplies.
-I also have shops on both Amazon and Etsy.
+If you are interested in purchasing an ornament or tutorial please visit my shop.
+I sell tutorials, kits, and supplies as well as a few completed ornaments.

 Don’t forget to sign up for my seasonal newsletter so you don’t miss anything.

 I live in Yokohama, Japan.
 My husband, daughter and I live in a 2 bedroom apartment, which for 3 people is considered normal.
 Our apartment is about 60 square meters and I believe that number includes our very spacious balcony.
 Within this small apartment is my very tiny ornament studio.
 I’ve got one large bookcase for storage, a small work table with some drawers underneath and a computer.
 I get half a room, that’s it.
 The opposite side of the room that you can’t see in the pictures is stuffed with personal items like books and clothes.
 I dream of having more space but for now I make it work.